 Sim’s Park

-We then headed to Sim’s Park which is a landscaped garden with flowers, ponds and some ancient trees.
+Next, we headed to Sim’s Park which is a landscaped garden with flowers, ponds and some ancient trees.
 Just like in the Ooty Botanical Garden here too was an enclosure with a world map made with succulents, pebbles and plants.

-In terms of shopping do pick some essential oils and aromatic oils like eucalyptus, lemongrass, spices and of course tea.
-I even picked a Toda handwoven shawl since I like to support local art and handicrafts.
+In terms of shopping in Ooty, do pick some essential oils and aromatic oils like eucalyptus, lemongrass, spices and of course tea.
+I even picked a Toda handwoven shawl since I like to support local artisans and handicrafts.
 There are a lot of other things that you can do in Ooty like trekking, camping, picnics to the waterfalls.
 You can visit the neighbouring Madhumalai and Mukurthi National Parks.

 Meeting a Special Person